Can A Dog Die From Separation Anxiety?

 How Harmful is Separation Anxiety for Dogs and People

-The disorder itself will not kill a dog, but the behaviors it causes can put a dog's life in danger.
+The disorder itself will not kill a dog, so no, a dog cannot die from anxiety, but the behaviors it causes can put a dog's life in danger.
 For example, a dog can seriously injure themselves when they try to escape from home because they will be frantically trying to get out.
 If they happen to succeed in the escape, they could run out into the street and get hit by a car.
 So can a dog die from separation anxiety?
 Yes, they can.

 Cophrophagia is another concern.
 Although it is rare, this is a condition in which a dog will defecate and then eat it.
 This is extremely dangerous for a dog because the dog could get very ill.
 Cophrophagia is especially bad because most dog owners won't know that their dog is doing this since the evidence will be absent because the dog has already eaten it.
 It isn't until the dog is caught red-handed that dog owners become aware of the problem.